Wollaton: Geography

 Wollaton proper is entirely situated in the City of Nottingham, although a small part of the Broxtowe borough may be referred to as Wollaton by local people.
-Other areas of the Nottingham which were not in the original parish of Wollaton may also be described as Wollaton, notably those parts of the former parish of Radford known historically as Radford Woodhouses, and the part of Wollaton Park which was used for housing (usually called the Wollaton Park Estate) which was primarily in the former parish of Lenton.
+Other areas of Nottingham which were not in the original parish of Wollaton may also be described as Wollaton, notably those parts of the former parish of Radford known historically as Radford Woodhouses, and the part of Wollaton Park which was used for housing (usually called the Wollaton Park Estate) which was primarily in the former parish of Lenton.

 Wollaton itself stretches across a large area, from Torvill Drive and Russell Drive near the Bilborough area in the north, down to Bramcote Lane, Woodbank Drive and Appledore Avenue in the south, stretching as far south as the woodland now called 'Bramcote Ridge'.
 West to east it stretches from Trowell Moor and Balloon Woods on the west, across to Sutton Passeys Crescent and the former gatehouse to Wollaton Park, Lenton Lodge on Derby Road in the east.

 The current city ward boundaries divide Wollaton into Wollaton West, and Wollaton East with Lenton Abbey.

-It is considered one of the most desirable parts of the city in which to live, with relatively high house prices.
+It is considered one of the most desirable parts of the city to live in, with relatively high house prices.
 This is largely due to the good quality schools (although getting a place is troublesome), traditional public houses and good access to the M1 via the A52 to the South and the A610 to the North.

-As a tribute to two of Nottingham's favourite sporting stars, Wollaton is home to the Torvill and Dean estate, on the former site of Wollaton Colliery and Canal.
-Road names include Torvill Drive, Jayne Close, Bolero Close (named after their Gold medal-winning performance song, Boléro), and Crawford Close (named after Michael Crawford who assisted Torvill and Dean in developing their winning dance).
+Wollaton is home to the Torvill and Dean estate, on the former site of Wollaton Colliery and Canal.
+Road names include Torvill Drive, Jayne Close, Bolero Close (named after their gold medal-winning performance song, Boléro), and Crawford Close (named after Michael Crawford who assisted Torvill and Dean in developing their winning dance).
 Another famous Nottingham sport man, swimmer Tom Blower, also has his name adopted by a street in Wollaton (although he came from Hyson Green).